Amidst growth, Westfield Washington Schools asking for money to renovate buildings

-WESTFIELD, Ind. - Westfield Washington Schools is planning to ask taxpayers to open their check books this May to pay for new construction at it's schools.
+WESTFIELD, Ind. - Westfield Washington Schools is planning to ask taxpayers to open their check books this May to pay for new construction at its schools.

 “Strong schools build strong communities and a quality education in Westfield is something that this community is very proud of," Superintendent Sherry Grate said.
 "The whole purpose for this referendum is to be able to provide us the opportunity to do expansions and renovations at the Westfield Intermediate School, Westfield Middle School, and Westfield High School.
 And then in addition to that, there were dollars set aside to update and maintain our other facilities.”

-The district has gained 1,000 students in the last five years and is expected to add up to 1,700 more students over the next decade, Grate said.

-The City of Westfield lead the state in new home builds in 2016 with 682 homes.
+The City of Westfield lead the state in new home builds last year with 682.

 “Our major growth right now is in grades five through twelve," Grate said.
 "The enrollment is here."